-1. The licensee or designate will receive parental requests to place children on a waiting list via phone, in-person meeting or online - after the completion and submission of the application.
+1. The licensee or designate will receive parental requests to place children on a waiting list via phone, in-person meeting or online application.

 Placing a child on the Waiting List

 - 1. The licensee or designate will place a child on the waiting list in chronological order, based on the date and time that the request was received. - 2.
 Once a child has been placed on the waiting list, the licensee or designate will inform parents of their child's position on the list.